| James

 thereby making everything else appear to be on the Left.
 "That's

 nonsense," he said, "but nonsense that's spreading."
+The final question

 came from conference co-organizer William Uricchio, who asked whether